-What to Look for to Identify a Wet Basement?
+What to look for to identify a leak?

 Locate the general area of the wet spots.
 Write down the area or take a picture.
 Wipe the area clean and more all furniture and carpeting from the affected area.